Skip to main content

 Step 2: Package the Flask script into a .exe and .db files using PyInstaller

 If I need to distribute the desktop application, I need to package it before it is ready to use.
-PyInstaller is dependent on the respective operating system (OS); Windows has .exe, and macOS has .app, respectively.
+PyInstaller is dependent on the respective operating systems (OS); Windows has .exe, and macOS has .app, respectively.
 Since my computer is running Windows OS, I installed PyInstaller to package my Flask script and convert it into a .exe Windows executable file.
 Before packaging,

 I need to amend the Flask script so PyInstaller knows where to locate the other folder and file; this is important to avoid the error "TemplateNotFound."
 So, the following shows how I amended the Flask code: